-4. Grants Management Division Review: The Selecting Official will recommend selected applications to the NOAA Grants Management Division (GMD) for funding.
-NOAA GMD will review financial and grants administration aspects of the proposed award.
-GMD will conduct an assessment of the risk posed by the applicant in accordance with 2 C.F.R. § 200.205.
+4. Grants Management Division Review: The Selecting Official will recommend selected applications to a NOAA Grants Management Division (GMD) Grants Officer, who is authorized to obligate Federal funding and execute the award.
+The NOAA Grants Officer GMD will review financial and grants administration aspects of the proposed award, including conducting an assessment of the risk posed by the applicant in accordance with 2 C.F.R. § 200.205.
 In addition to reviewing repositories of government-wide eligibility, qualifications or financial integrity information, the risk assessment conducted by NOAA may consider items such as the financial stability of an applicant, quality of the applicant's management systems, an applicant's history of performance, previous audit reports and audit findings concerning the applicant and the applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities.
 Applicants should be in compliance with the terms of any existing NOAA grants or cooperative agreements and other eligible to receive Federal awards, or make arrangements satisfactory to the Grants Officer, to be considered for funding under this competition.
 All reports due should be received and any concerns raised by the agency should be timely addressed in order to receive a new award.
 Upon review of these factors, if appropriate, specific award conditions that respond to the degree of risk may be applied by the NOAA Grants Officer pursuant to 2 C.F.R. § 200.207.
 In addition, NOAA reserves the right to reject an application in its entirety where information is uncovered that raises a significant risk with respect to the responsibility or suitability of the applicant.
 The final approval of selected applications and issuance of awards will be by the NOAA Grants Officer.
-The award decisions of the Grants Officer are final.
+The award decisions of the Grants Officer are final and there is no right of appeal.